nurik125/nurik125/README.md

 ## About Me

 - I explore **AI, ML, RL, mathematics, and engineering**
-- Currently working on my Leetcode and RL
 - I want to build things that stay, inspire, and evolve.

 ---